NICU Patient Stories

 Brent & Hope Taylor, with son Cason

-Young parents from Thomasville, Georgia, never anticipated that their new family would need the services of the Neonatal Intensive Care Unit (NICU) at Tallahassee Memorial Hospital, but today, Brent and Hope Taylor credit the physicians and nurses at TMH with saving the life of their son, Cason.
+Young parents from Thomasville, Georgia, never anticipated that their new family would need the services of the Newborn Intensive Care Unit (NICU) at Tallahassee Memorial Hospital, but today, Brent and Hope Taylor credit the physicians and nurses at TMH with saving the life of their son, Cason.

 In 2005, Cason was born in a Thomasville hospital, nearly six weeks before his due date.
 His doctors quickly realized that Cason would require critical care and contacted the staff at the Women’s Pavilion.